On the symmetries in the dynamics of wide two-layer neural networks: Introduction

-\paragraph{Low-dimensional structure.} \looseness=-1 Studying how neural networks can adapt to hidden low-dimensional structures is a way of approaching theoretically the feature-learning abilities of neural networks.~\citet{bach2017breaking} studies the statistical properties of infinitely wide two-layer networks, and shows that when the target function only depends on the projection on a low-dimensional sub-space, these networks circumvent the curse of dimensionality with generalization bounds which only depend on the dimension of the sub-space.
-In a slightly different context,~\citet{chizat2020implicitBias} show that for a binary classification task, when there is a low-dimensional sub-space for which the projection of the data has sufficiently large inter-class distance, only the dimension of the sub-space (and not that of the ambient space) appears in the upper bound on probability of misclassification.
+Studying how neural networks can adapt to hidden low-dimensional structures is a way of approaching theoretically the feature-learning abilities of neural networks.
+Bach~\cite{bach2017breaking} studies the statistical properties of infinitely wide two-layer networks, and shows that when the target function only depends on the projection on a low-dimensional sub-space, these networks circumvent the curse of dimensionality with generalization bounds which only depend on the dimension of the sub-space.
+In a slightly different context, Chizat and Bach~\cite{chizat2020implicitBias} show that for a binary classification task, when there is a low-dimensional sub-space for which the projection of the data has sufficiently large inter-class distance, only the dimension of the sub-space (and not that of the ambient space) appears in the upper bound on the probability of misclassification.
 Whether or not such a low-dimensional sub-space is actually learned by GD is not addressed in these works.

-Similarly,~\citet{cloninger2021deep, damian2022neural} focus on learning functions which have a hidden low-dimensional structure with neural networks.
-Their aim is not to study whether the dynamics of GD adapt to that structure but rather to show that the approximation / generalization error does: they provide bounds on the number of data points / parameters needed to achieve negligible error, which depend on the reduced dimension and not the dimension of the ambient space.
+Similarly,~\cite{cloninger2021deep, damian2022neural} focus on learning functions which have a hidden low-dimensional structure with neural networks.
+They consider a single step of GD on the input layer weights and show that the approximation / generalization error adapts to the structure of the problem: they provide bounds on the number of data points / parameters needed to achieve negligible error, which depend on the reduced dimension and not the dimension of the ambient space.
+In a similar context, Mousavi-Hosseini et.~al~\cite{mousavi2022neural} consider (S)GD on the first layer only of a finite-width two-layer network and show that with sufficient $L_2$-regularization and with a standard normal distribution on the input data the first layer weights align with the lower-dimensional sub-space when trained for long enough.
+They then use this property to then provide statistical results on networks trained with SGD.

+In a setting close to ours but on a classification task with finite-data and at finite-width, Paccolat et.~al~\cite{Paccolat_2021} compare the feature learning regime with the NTK regime in the presence of hidden low-dimensional structure and quantify for each regime the scaling law of the test error \wrt~the number of training samples, mostly focusing on the case $d_H=1$.